leftshifters/objective-c-style-guide/README.md

 // fail and will not be noticed.
 }
 ```

+Avoid using member variables.
+Declare local variables wherever necessary and pass it to other methods instead of sharing a member variable between methods.
+If you share a member variable between methods, it will be difficult to track which method changed the value and when.

 Never hardcode a path or drive name in code.
 Get the application path programmatically and use relative path.